 This is a fairly common copper that flies in multiple broods from about April to October depending on location (some high elevation populations may have one summer brood).
 Hosts include members of the Polygonaceae including species of Rumex such as salicifolius.
 They also use knotweeds (Polygonum spp. and also common knotweed, Persicaria lapathifolia).
 At Big Bear Lake, they use water smartweed, Persicaria amphibia.
 Males and females differ dramatically in dorsal wing coloration, but both are handsome butterflies.
 A reliable spot for these for me has been Trout Pond Trailhead at Cuyamaca Lake in the late summer/early fall.

-This copper and several others were placed in the genus Tharsalea a couple of years ago; I'll be revising presently.
+This copper and several others were placed in the genus Tharsalea a couple of years ago.

 A female, at the same time and place as the male.

 The underside of these is also interesting.
 All of these were taking nectar for hours at mustard flowers.

 I found this egg on Rumex salicifolius near Lake Hemet on September 8th, 2023.

 Probably a third instar larva, found on Persicaria amphibia at Big Bear on July 18th, 2023.
 Note the feeding damage: the early instars make a "window" in the leaf.